Vargasavour Recipes

 See the recipe card below for a full list of ingredients and measurements.

-👩🏻🍳How to Make Pear Squash
+👩🏻🍳How to Make Sautéed Summer Squash

-These step-by-step instructions and photos will help you to visualize how to make this recipe.
+These step-by-step instructions and photos will help you visualize how to make this recipe.
 See the recipe card for a printable version of this recipe.

 STEPS 1-4

-2. In a large pan heat extra virgin olive oil.
-Add chopped onion, season with sea salt, and cook for 4–5 minutes over medium heat until translucent.
+2. In a large pan, heat extra virgin olive oil.
+Add chopped onion, season with sea salt, and cook for 4-5 minutes over medium heat until translucent.

 3. Add the minced garlic and cook for one more minute until it smells good.